Glrmfranco/Glrmfranco/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning HTML, CSS and JS
 - 🤔 I’m looking for help with .NET 🤣

 <div align="center">